GP-Stanley/tech264-cloud-linux/scripting/learning_linux.md

 #### **Summary**:
 * `Symbolic values`: Use letters and symbols to specify permissions (e.g., u=r).
 * `Numeric values`: Use numbers to represent permissions (e.g., 640).

+---

+# Streams

+## 1. What is a stream in Linux?
+* In Linux, a stream is a flow of data that can be read from or written to.
+* Think of it as a way for the system to handle data input and output, like reading from a file or printing text to the screen.
+* There are different types of streams used for different purposes, such as reading input, printing output, or showing errors.

+## 2 .
+What are the 3 data streams?
+The three main data streams in Linux are:
+* `Standard Input` (stdin): This is where a program gets its input.
+By default, it’s your keyboard.
+It’s represented as 0.
+* `Standard Output` (stdout): This is where a program sends its output (like results or information).
+By default, it prints to the terminal screen.
+It’s represented as 1.
+* `Standard Error` (stderr): This is where error messages are sent.
+It’s used to show any errors a program encounters, also printed to the terminal by default.
+It’s represented as 2.

+## 3. How can we direct each stream to a file (one at a time)?
+You can redirect each stream separately:

+To redirect stdout (normal output) to a file: `ls new.txt > output.txt`.
+This sends the normal output to output.txt.
+To redirect stderr (error messages) to a different file: `ls missing_directory 2> error.txt`, This sends the error output to error.txt.

+## 4. How can we direct both 2 output streams to a file?
+You can redirect both stdout and stderr to the same file by using this command: `ls missing_directory new.txt > all_output.txt 2>&1`
+*  `all_output.txt` redirects the standard output.
+*  `2>&1` says "redirect the error output (stderr) to the same place as the standard output (stdout)."

+## 5. Which stream is directed to a file by default?
+By default, stdout (standard output) is redirected when you use the > operator.
+For example: `ls new.txt > output.txt`.
+This only sends the normal output (not errors) to output.txt.

+## 6. How can we direct both output streams to a file in one command?
+You can use the same method as above to send both output and error to the same file: `ls missing_directory new.txt > all_output.txt 2>&1`

+This combines both stdout and stderr into all_output.txt with one command.

+# Task: Linux - Redirection and appending

+## 1. What does > do?
+* The > symbol in Linux is used for redirection.
+It redirects the output of a command to a file.
+If the file doesn't exist, it will create it.
+If the file does exist, it overwrites the file's content.

+Example: `echo "Hello, world!" > file.txt`

+* This command will write "Hello, world!" to file.txt.
+If file.txt already had some content, it will be replaced with the new content.

+## 2. How is appending different?
+Appending is done using `>>` instead of `>`.
+The difference is that >> *adds the output to the end of the file without overwriting* any existing content.
+If the file doesn’t exist, it creates the file.
+* So, while `> overwrites`, `>> appends`.

+## 3. Give an example of a command where it appends to a file
+If you want to **add content** to a file instead of overwriting it, you use >>.

+Example: `echo "This is a new line" >> file.txt`

+* This will add "This is a new line" to the end of file.txt.
+If file.txt already has content, the new line will be appended below the existing content.

+---

+# Piping

+## 1. What is piping?
+* Piping in Linux is a way to pass the output of one command as the input to another command.
+* It allows you to combine commands and process data in a chain of operations.
+* Piping is used when you want to filter, modify, or manipulate data step-by-step using multiple commands.

+## 2. How is piping different from redirection using > or >>?
+* **Piping** (`|`) connects one command’s output directly to another command’s input.
+* **Redirection** (`>` or `>>`) sends the output of a command to a file (overwriting or appending).

+Example of **piping**: `ls | grep "file"`
+This sends the output of ls to grep for further processing (to search for "file").

+Example of **redirection**: `ls > files.txt`
+This saves the output of ls to files.txt.

+## 3. What character is used for piping?
+The pipe symbol is `|`.

+## 4. Give an example of a command that uses piping once
+Example: `ls | sort`
+* This command lists the files and directories using ls and then pipes the output to sort, which arranges them in alphabetical order.

+## 5. Give an example of a command that uses piping twice
+Example: `ls | grep "file" | sort -r`
+* `ls` lists the files and directories.
+* `grep` "file" filters the output to show only entries containing "file".
+* `sort -r` sorts the filtered output in reverse order.

+## 6. Give an example of a command that uses piping twice, then sends the output to a file
+Example: `ls | grep "file" | sort -r > sorted_files.txt`
+* This command uses the same piping as before (listing, filtering, sorting), but now the final sorted output is redirected to a file called `sorted_files.txt`.